codahale/veil-go/README.md

 #### `veil.kem`

 `veil.kem` implements an authenticated `C(1e, 2s, ECC DH)` key encapsulation mechanism over ristretto255.
-It provides sender forward security (i.e. if the sender's private key is compromised, the messages they sent remain confidential) as well as the novel property of sending no values in cleartext.
-The ephemeral public key is encrypted with the static shared secret before sending.
+It provides authentication, sender forward security (i.e. if the sender's private key is compromised, the messages they sent remain confidential), as well as the novel property of sending no values in cleartext: the ephemeral public key is encrypted with the static shared secret before sending.

 #### `veil.pbenc`